dragonsourced/simple.vim/README.md

 # Installation

-Lots of ways you can do this, I expect;
+Lots of ways you can do this, I expect, but
 <a href="https://github.com/junegunn/vim-plug">vim-plug</a>
 is probably my favorite of the lot:

     Plug 'dragonsourced/simple.vim'

-If you don't want to bother, you can just drop `colors/simple.vim` into `~/.nvim/colors`, or `~/.vim/colors`, or wherever you keep your colorschemes.
+If you don't want to bother, you can just drop `colors/simple.vim` into `~/.config/nvim/colors`, or `~/.vim/colors`, or wherever you keep your colorschemes.

 # Configuration